mohamedelmarraki/Final-Project/README.md

 ---

 ## :page_facing_up: **ETL Results (Extract, Transform and load)**
-- The data extraction process was the most complex of the three processes in which I used the selenium library of both the python and javascript languages.

-- and to transform the data obtained with selenium I have used the python pandas library which I handle quite well and with which I have worked comfortably in this process

-- In the end I have loaded the data in files such as .csv, . jsony . text and with which I have started the EDA process
+After the exploratory process of the data obtained after the ETL:

+- I have been able to make this data useful by creating functions for the necessary calculation to know the dimensions according to the user's needs:

+- For example, from the pvgis page of the European Union, I have a database of irradiance and temperature of almost all the coordinates of the world.

+- and from the Keylon website I have obtained amortization data and the cost of the installations and other data

 &nbsp;